 \section{Abstract}

 Circular photon orbits have become an attractive topic in recent years.
 They play extremely important roles in black hole shadows, gravitational lensings, quasi-normal modes, and spacetime topological properties.
-The development of analytical methods for these circular orbits has also drawn extensive attention.
 In our recent work, \href{https://doi.org/10.1103/PhysRevD.106.L021501}{Phys.
 Rev. D \textbf{106}, L021501 (2022)}, a geometric approach to circular photon orbits was proposed for spherically symmetric spacetimes.
-In the present study, we give an extension of this geometric approach from spherically symmetric spacetimes to axially symmetric rotational spacetimes.
-In such a geometric approach, light rings in the equatorial plane are determined through the intrinsic curvatures in the optical geometry of Lorentz spacetime, which gives rise to a Randers-Finsler geometry for axially symmetric spacetimes.
-Specifically, light rings can be precisely determined by the condition of vanishing geodesic curvature, and the stability of light rings is classified through the intrinsic flag curvature in Randers-Finsler optical geometry.
+In the present study, we extend this geometric approach from spherically symmetric spacetimes to axially symmetric spacetimes.
+In this geometric approach, light rings in the equatorial plane are determined by the intrinsic curvatures in the optical geometry of Lorentz spacetime, which gives rise to a Randers-Finsler geometry in axially symmetric cases.
+Specifically, light rings can be precisely determined by the vanishing of geodesic curvature, and the stability of light rings is classified using the intrinsic flag curvature in Randers-Finsler optical geometry.
 This geometric approach presented in this work is generally applicable to any stationary and axially symmetric spacetime, without imposing any restriction on the spacetime metric forms.
-Furthermore, we provide a rigorous demonstration to show that our geometric approach yields completely equivalent results with those derived from the conventional approach (based on the effective potential of photons).
+Furthermore, we provide a rigorous demonstration to show that our geometric approach yields results that are completely equivalent to those derived from the conventional approach (based on the effective potential of photons).